 In the case of an operator applying 28-0-0 using dribble bars or fertilizer nozzles, there is likely too much flow at the boom for the rinse pump to keep up.
-While we have not tried it, we feel it would be possible to rinse the boom section by section, starting with the outside sections, moving in towards the centre section.
+While we have not tried it, but as long as there was sufficient volume in the clean water tank, it might be possible to rinse the boom section by section, starting with the outside sections and moving in towards the centre.

 The installation was a learning process, during which we noted the following:

 - At first, the rinse tank slowly emptied through the rinse pump, even when it wasn’t in use.
 We prevented this by installing a 10 psi check valve between the pump and main tank.